sulimanbadour1/local-stream-app/README.md

 ![Landing Page](https://github.com/sulimanbadour1/local-stream-app/blob/main/screenshots/intro2.gif?raw=true)

+## V1.0 Stable
+Added TMDB API Points to fetch treding movies and tv series using react query, optimized the UI for the application for more check the screenshots below.
 ## Features

 - **Local Streaming**: Stream videos stored on your local machine using WebSockets for seamless video streaming.